styx-emulator/styx-emulator/CONTRIBUTING.md

 proper hygiene.
 The Styx team is currently small, so we use a `rebase` workflow.

 The rough steps:
-- Clone the code (eg. `git pull origin` if you already have a source code checkout)
+- Check for open Issues related to your intended contribution.
+Submit an issue to capture your idea or claim an issue that "Needs Help"
+- If your new feature warrants a larger discussion, submit a `Request For Comment` in the [rfc repository](https://github.com/styx-emulator/rfcs)
+- If all signs point to go, fork this repository.
+- Add this repository as an upstream remote `git remote add upstream https://github.com/styx-emulator/styx-emulator.git`
-- Checkout your branch off of the `main` (or your target) branch
+- Create a branch off of the `main` (or your target) branch
 - Commit your changes
-- Get the latest changes `git fetch origin`
+- Get the latest changes `git fetch upstream`
-- Rebase onto the target branch (eg. `main`) `git rebase origin/main`
+- Rebase onto the target branch (eg. `main`) `git rebase upstream/main`
 - See something like [this](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase) for help on the rebase process.
-- When rebase is complete, push it with `git push --force-with-lease` to update your old merge request is you already had one. else a `git push -u origin <your branch name>` to push your branch for the first time.
+- When rebase is complete, push to your forked repository with `git push origin --force-with-lease`
   - **NOTE**: all the commits will be present when merged into the `main` branch, so please rebase your commits into a somewhat tidy set of commits following the conventional commit format discussed in `CONVENTIONS.md`
+- Once you're ready for feedback, submit a pull request and request a review from a Maintainer!

+If you're consistently working on Styx and would like to become a Comitter/Maintainer of the Repo (_nasty forkses_), [apply](#Becoming-a-Committer/Maintainer-or-Discord-Moderator) to become part of the core Styx team!

 **Some Advice**: